peteroupc/URIUtility/docs/PeterO.URIUtility.md

  * <i>s</i>: A string containing a CURIE reference.
 Can be null.

- * <i>offset</i>: A Index starting at 0 showing where the desired portion of "s" begins.
+ * <i>offset</i>: An index starting at 0 showing where the desired portion of "s" begins.

  * <i>length</i>: The number of elements in the desired portion of "s" (but not more than "s" 's length).